-GOAL: To demonstrate acquisition of business knowledge and skills from different fields of business study.

-PRODUCT: Quiz/zes

-FORMAT: This is a timed multiple-choice online test of 30 questions which is sixty (60) minutes duration.
-The in tutorial time.
+GOAL: To demonstrate learning of course content based on all course learning materials.
+PRODUCT: Quiz/zes FORMAT: This is a timed multiple-choice test of 30 questions which is sixty (60) minutes in duration.
+The quiz will be conducted in tutorial time.
 The test once started must be completed in the allocated time.
-More information aboavailable in the course earning materials. •

-CRITERIA: No. Learning Outcome assessed

-Demonstration of acquired business knowledge and skills from different fields of business 4
+More information about the test will be available in the course materials.
+CRITERIA: No. Learning Outcome assessed Demonstration of acquired business knowledge and skills from different fields of business study.
+4

-study.

-stuay.